-1.2 Cisco Meeting Server web app Important information
+1.2 Cisco Meeting Server web app Important Information

 If you are using Cisco Meeting Server web app (i.e. you have deployed Web Bridge 3), see Cisco Meeting Server web app Important Information for details on when features are released and issues resolved for the web app.
+These details are not included in the Meeting Server release notes.